 The next day my friend was flying in to LaGuardia and since I had the CTS-V at my disposal I offered to pick him up.
 I live in Lower Manhattan so I took the Brooklyn Bridge (again) over to the BQE and then took the side streets in Queens to access the airport.
 About a quarter mile from LGA I was sitting at a red light and a guy literally backed his car up to get a closer look at the Cadillac and acknowledge its awesomeness.

 Once my friend arrived, we set our sights on Frank Pepe in New Haven and hit the road.
 We took the RFK bridge (nee Triboro) to I-95 and powered that beast north.
 Since we were in the neighborhood we stopped off in Fairfield, CT to see my pal Ted from Terrapin (who, if he didn’t waste so much time on Twitter, would actually have a real website for me to link to) at his majestic suburban manor.
 We had coffee, chatted and then terrorized Ted’s neighbors with Darth Vader.
-Once the neighborhood watch was deployed we decided to get back on the road in search of some famous New Haven pizza at Frank Pepe (it’s better than Sally’s too; and Colony Grill can suck it).
+Once the neighborhood watch was deployed we decided to get back on the road in search of some famous New Haven pizza at Frank Pepe (it’s better than Sally’s too; and Colony Grill too).

 It is amazing how what is normally an awful drive (I-95), turns into an experience you never want to end in the CTS-V. En route to New Haven we passed two grizzly gents in a black Chevy truck with Kentucky plates who cut across three lanes to get up next to us and the Cadillac.
 It seems the guys wanted a closer look and to salute our chosen mode of transportation.